infosec-intern/sneaky-systemd-shit/Examples/DBus/DBus.md

                 out o arg_2);
 ```

 The parameter set shows the first two values are input parameters (indicated by `in`) of type string (indicated by the `s`).
-The first parameter is a service name, and the second is a service mode (consult the documentation or Additional Notes for how these were identified).
+The first parameter is a service name, and the second is a service mode (consult the documentation or Additional Notes in the `busctl` section for how these were identified).

 3. Start the unit using `gdbus`